Last Reviewed: April 7, 2018

 RAR archive support

-The Android, macOS, and iOS versions will be licensed separately.
+The Android, macOS, and iOS versions are licensed separately.

 The APIs are very similar but there are a small number of differences.
 This article summarizes the changes: "Changes from dtSearchNetApi4.dll."